 The Australian National 4WD Radio Network operates a HF service for 4WD enthusiasts and outback travellers.
 Members are able to communicate with VKS737 bases as well as RFDS bases, or other VKS737 members.
 Only mobile stations are authorised for membership and use of the VKS737 HF network.

 ACREM operates several frequencies in the VHF-Hi band.
-There are two types of networks used:
+There are three types of networks used:

 - Local simplex and repeater networks